wingtorres/coawst-conda/README.md

 but there are a few tweaks that will make our lives easier.

 ### gfortran
-We need to modify the compiler (COAWST/Compilers/Darwin-gfortran.mk in my case) a bt so that the installation is smooth.
+We need to modify the compiler (COAWST/Compilers/Darwin-gfortran.mk in my case) so that the installation is smooth.
 First, add the following flag to FFLAGS so the line looks like
 ```
 FFLAGS := -frepack-arrays -fallow-argument-mismatch